TechWithOmid/two/README.md

 # TECH with OMID
-This is my [blog](https://techwithomid.ir) source code writen in Django.
+This was my [blog](https://techwithomid.ir) source code writen in Django.

 **DO NOT USE THE PROJEECT IN PRODUCTION**